awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-data-upload-files.md

    1. Name the new folder **load**\.
 **Note**
 The bucket that you created is not in a sandbox\.
-In this exercise, you will add objects to a real bucket, and you will be charged a nominal amount for the time that you store the objects in the bucket\.
+In this exercise, you add objects to a real bucket\.
+You're charged a nominal amount for the time that you store the objects in the bucket\.
 For more information about Amazon S3 pricing, go to the [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/) page\.

 1. Upload the data files to the new Amazon S3 bucket\.